What and Who We Support

 Tips for Applicants

-- Does the proposal address the goals of Cal Wildlands as described in the funding priorities?
+- Does the proposal address the goals of Cal Wildlands as described in the funding guidelines?

 - How important is the overall issue addressed by the proposal?

 - Is the work plan clear and reasonable?

 - Is the budget realistic and specific?
 Can the work be done for the amount requested?
 Is there a viable plan to raise any additional needed funds?